 I know you want to know what that sign says!
 Let’s discuss!

 Show the information slowly and dramatically to increase interest.
 Don’t rush to reveal!
-For example, I’d only divulge part hidden information.
+For example, I’d only divulge part of the hidden information.

 Your interest has increased!
 Maybe you have a theory.
 You’d love to know if it’s right.
 You have dopamine in your brain!

 Maybe I’ll wait until tomorrow to show you the rest… or you could click here.

 I’ve got a whole bunch of these “notice and wonder” examples at Byrdseed.TV.